 Funding for training to teach maths

-If you’re successful in your application to train to teach maths, you could benefit from a tax-free bursary of up to £25,000 – or you could earn a salary while you train on School Direct (salaried).
-There are also academically and professionally prestigious scholarships available for trainee teachers with top degrees.
+If you’re successful in your application to train to teach maths, you could benefit from a tax-free bursary of up to £25,000 – alternatively you could earn a salary while you train on School Direct (salaried) or with Teach First.
+There are also prestigious scholarships available for trainee teachers with top degrees.

 About the scholarships